 "THE FORTUNES OF A COMPOSER" (Vitagraph), May 21.-Mr. Charles Kent, by very sincere acting, holds up, in this picture, a situation that otherwise would have failed to convince, would, perhaps have had little effectiveness.
 As it is, up to the last scene, which is tremendously effective, the interest in the story's outcome, while always awake, is secondary to the picture's lesser qualities, its acting, lighting, scene making and photography, which all are of high order.
 The story of the old composer's loss of memory and his separation from his friends, and even of the home coming to die in the empty theater where he had just heard his great opera rendered, are not impossible, but they are not made very real.
 There is plenty in the picture that does ring true and the scene where the composer dies is fine.
 The acting all through is excellent.
 Mrs. Julia Swayne Gordon plays the composer's wife; Edith Halleran and Norma Talmadge play his two daughters, and do excellent work.

 Viewing comments: A "Pathetic" story centered entirely around Charles Kent, who gives a sympathetic performance.
 Beautifully shot, with an interesting double exposture at the end.
 Nice shots of the New York harbor and Ellis Island ferry.
 Without being able to read the titles, the plot situations are not entirely clear.
 Talmadge has only a small part as one of the daughters.
-Tinted, Dutch intertitles Print viewed: (online video at Thought Equity)
+Tinted, Dutch intertitles Print viewed: (online video on the EYE youTube channel)

 Released June 22, 1912.
 Vitagraph.
 Cast: Leo Delaney, Harry T. Morey, Leah Baird, Norma Talmadge.
 1000 ft.